-To enable the on-screen menus on the downconverted video outputs install this jumper in the position closest to the front of the module.
+To enable the On Screen Menus on the downconverted video outputs install this jumper in the position closest to the top of the module.

-To disable the on-screen menus on the downconverted video outputs install this jumper in the position closest to the center of the module.
+To disable the On Screen Menus on the downconverted video outputs install this jumper in the position closest to the center of the module.

 6.5.
-SELECTING THE FUNCTION OF THE COMP/SDI OUTPUTS 1 TO 3
+SELECTING THE FUNCTION OF OUTPUTS 1 TO 4

-OUTPUT SELECT:

-Three jumpers J5, J2 and J3 located near the rear of the module are used to select whether the COMP/SDI outputs 1 to 3 will contain SDI video or composite analog (NTSC/PAL) video.
+OUTPUT SELECT: Four jumpers J5, J2, J3 and J4 located near the rear of the module are used to select whether outputs 1 to 4 will contain SDI video or composite analog (NTSC/PAL) video.

-To select SDI on the output install the respective jumper in the SDI position (closest to the bottom of the card)
+To select SDI on the output install the respective jumper in the SDI position (closest to the centre of the card)

-To select composite analog on the output install the respective jumper in the COMP position (closest to the top edge of the card)
+To select composite analog on the output install the respective jumper in the NTSC/PAL position (closest to the top edge of the card)

-7. VISTALINK® REMOTE MONITORING/CONTROL
+7. VISTALINKTM REMOTE MONITORING/CONTROL

 7.1.
-What is VistaLINK®?
+What is VistaLINKTM?

-VistaLINK® is Evertz's remote monitoring and control capability over an Ethernet network using Simple Network Management Protocol (SNMP).
+VistaLINKTM is Evertz's remote monitoring and control capability over an Ethernet network using Simple Network Management Protocol (SNMP).
 SNMP is a standard computer network protocol that enables different devices sharing the same network to communicate with each other.
 For monitoring there needs to be a detecting device that automatically reports all errors to a central alarm and error logging station.
 We also need to be able to interrogate individual detector devices from the central station to determine the status of individual channels.
 Finally, we need to be able to configure devices in the network from the central station and receive feedback that the configuration has been carried out.